Sphereon-Opensource/SIOP-OID4VP/README.md

   <br>
 </h1>

-An authentication library for having clients/people as Self Issued OpenID Provider as specified in the OpenID Connect working group [spec](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html)
+An authentication library for having clients/people as Self Issued OpenID Provider as specified in the OpenID Connect working group.

 ## Introduction
 DID SIOP is an extension of OpenID Connect to allow End-users to use OpenID Providers (OPs) that they control.
 Using Self-Issued OPs, End-users can authenticate themselves and present claims directly to the Relying Parties (RPs), typically a webapp,  without relying on a third-party Identity Provider.
 This makes the solution fully self sovereign, as it does not rely on any third parties and strictly happens peer 2 peer, but still uses the OpenID Connect protocol.